 Next, deglaze the pot with the wine and balsamic vinegar, and allow the liquid to reduce and further soften the vegetables.
 Add the tomato paste.
 Cook 1 - 2 minutes until the tomato paste is incorporated and starting to darken.
 Then, add the floured beef to the pot.
 Cook and stir in the beef until the flour is fully incorporated and beginning to brown, about 2 - 3 minutes.

 Add beef stock, bullion and herbs to the pot and bring to a boil.

 Next, stir in the beef stock, water, and bullion concentrate.
 Over medium heat allow the stew to come to a boil, then reduce the heat to a low simmer.
 Add the thyme, rosemary and bay leaves.
 Simmer covered for 90 minutes.
 Stir occasionally to release the stew from the bottom of the pot.

 After the first 90 minutes of cooking, add the potatoes to the pot and cook covered for another 30 minutes.
 If using russet potatoes add after the first 60 minutes of cooking and cook covered for another 60 minutes.

 Uncover and reduce stew with final cooking.

-After the initial 2 hours of covered cooking, uncover the stew, reduce heat to a simmer and continue cooking the stew for an additional 30 minutes.
+After the initial 2 hours of covered cooking, uncover the stew, and simmer for an additional 30 minutes.

 Finally, turn off the heat, add frozen peas and mix into the stew.
 Cover and allow the stew to cool 10 - 20 minutes.
+Remove rosemary and thyme stems and remaining garlic bulbs if desired.
 Check and season as needed, garnish with coarsely chopped flat-leaf (Italian) parsley and serve in deep bowls with crusty bread.